 Our planned next steps in our genetically defined B-cell lymphoma program are to conduct two Phase 1/2 clinical trials of IMO-8400 in relapsed or refractory patients.
 We plan to evaluate patients with Waldenström's macroglobulinemia in one trial and patients with DLBCL in the second trial.
 We expect that some of the patients in each trial will have the MYD88 L265P genetic mutation, which we believe will provide us with the opportunity to assess the clinical activity of IMO-8400 in patients with this specific genetic mutation.
 The planned Phase 1/2 clinical trials are designed to evaluate safety and tolerability in dose-escalation cohorts in the Phase 1 portions of these trials and to evaluate the potential for clinical activity in expansion cohorts at one or more dose levels in the Phase 2 portions of these trials.
 The Phase 1 portion of each trial is designed to include approximately 12 to 18 patients.
 In the Phase 2 portion of each trial, an additional 12 patients will be evaluated for safety and for signals of potential clinical activity.
-Each trial therefore is expected to enroll approximately 30 patients.
-In the fourth quarter of 2013, we submitted an IND to the FDA to conduct a Phase 1/2 clinical trial of IMO-8400 in patients with Waldenstrôm's macroglobulinemia and were cleared to open enrollment for this trial in December 2013.
+Each trial of IMO-8400 in patients with Waldenstrôm's macroglobulinemia and were cleared to open enrollment for this trial in December 2013.
 We anticipate initiating this trial in the first quarter of 2014.
-We also plan to submit to the FDA a protocol for a Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL, which we expect to initiate in the first half of 2014.
-Based on this timeline, we anticipate having top-line data from the dose-escalation portion of the Phase 1/2 clinical trial in patients with DLBCL in the first half of 2014 and top-line data from the dose-escalation portion of the Phase 1/2 clinical trial in patients with DLBCL in the first half of 2015.
-In parallel with our anticipated Phase 1/2 clinical trials in patients with genetically defined B-cell lymphoma, we are seeking to collaborate with a
+We also plan to submit to the FDA a protocol for a Phase 1/2 clinical trial of IMO-8400 in patients with Waldenstrôm's macroglobulinemia in the second half of 2014 and top-line data from the dose-escalation portion of the Phase 1/2 clinical trial in patients with Waldenstrôm's macroglobulinemia in the second half of 2014 and top-line data from the dose-escalation portion of the Phase 1/2 clinical trial in patients with we are seeking to collaborate with an experienced medical device company to develop and commercialize a companion diagnostic device.
+We currently anticipate entering into our first companion diagnostic collaboration during the first half of 2014.